OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ![File Exists False](Images/Chapters/0x05c/file_exists_false.png)

-This defeats the first root detection control of Uncrackable App Level 1.
+This defeats the first root detection control of UnCrackable App for Android Level 1 .
 The remaining anti-tampering and anti-debugging controls can be defeated in similar ways so that you can finally reach the secret string verification functionality.

 <img src="Images/Chapters/0x05c/anti_debug_anti_tamper_defeated.png" alt="Anti Debugging and Tampering Defeated" width="300">